bcherny/resume/coffee/resume.coffee.md

 				element = event.target
 				isCircle = @isCircle element
 				isDetails = @getDetails element
+				isClickMeText = @isClickMeText element
 				graph = @model.get 'graph'

-				if not isCircle and not isDetails and graph
+				if not isCircle and not isDetails and not isClickMeText and graph

 					do graph.deactivate